Your cart is currently empty

-Veg-tanned leather that hasn't been dyed can be coloured.
-You can dye leather that has already been coloured.
+Veg-tanned leather that hasn't been dyed can be colored.
+You can dye leather that has already been colored.
 How come?
 (If you do this, you should know that the finished leather has waxed on top, making it hard for the dye to get into the leather).
 Still, there are only a few things to consider when choosing leather.
-Just know that if you use 100% top-grain leather, you will be able to see all the marks and different colours.
+Just know that if you use 100% top-grain leather, you will be able to see all the marks and different colors.
 The quality of 100% top-grain leather is excellent, but it also means that the top layer and any flaws that come with it have not been taken off.
 This will be very clear if you use this method to dye leather instead of how most factories do it, which is to submerge the leather in dye completely.
-This needs a lot of paint, but the colour goes more profound, and the finish is smoother.
+This needs a lot of paint, but the color goes more profound, and the finish is smoother.
 So, if you use a cheap piece of leather with more marks and unevenness, it will show up no matter how good you are at dying.

 How to stain leather

 Water, dye, and sometimes resin are mixed to make leather stains.
 Each brand has its formula that depends on how much of each thing is used.
-The resin, which is usually resolute or another sealant, is mixed with water, and then the pigment is added to get the colour you want.
+The resin, which is usually resolute or another sealant, is mixed with water, and then the pigment is added to get the color you want.

-Advice on Using Leather Stain:
+Advice on Using Leather Stain

 Before dying leather, it needs to be stained.

 If you let the stain sit longer, it will get darker.